 The photograph on the left was taken of 2nd Lieutenant Tomasz Kowalik's graduation day from West Point, to which my which my wife Cynthia J. Bajdek,and I had been invited to attend, on the football field in Michie Stadium, following the formal graduation ceremony program..

-Pictured below on the right side of the page are two women Cadet members of West Point's Kosciuszko Squadron, along with two male West Point Cadets from Poland wearing their distinctive Polish Army dress uniforms, in company with Republic of Poland Major General Krzysztof Nolbert, one of the featured panelists for the AAFKWP's Kosciuszko Conference on May 3, 2024, and also the featured speaker at West Point's annual Kosciuszko Memorial on May 4, 2024.
+Pictured below on the right side of the page are two women Cadet members of West Point's Kosciuszko Squadron, along with three male West Point Cadets from Poland wearing their distinctive Polish Army dress uniforms, in company with Republic of Poland Major General Krzysztof Nolbert, one of the featured panelists for the AAFKWP's Kosciuszko Conference on May 3, 2024, and also the featured speaker at West Point's annual Kosciuszko Memorial on May 4, 2024.

 What appears below is the book representing the essence of Tomasz Kowalik's dissertation that he wrote in fulfillment of his doctoral degree requirement at the Marie Curie-Skladowska University in Lublin, Poland..He presented a inscribed copy of it in person at West Point to Dean Bajdek on April 26, 2008.